 When Dr. Charyk showed no special enthusiasm for this line of argument, Scoville reopened the question on slightly different grounds.
-Maintaining that CIA's special obligational authority should be used only "as necessary in order to carry out CIA's responsibilities," he contended that it was inherently undesirable for the Agency to "assume the responsibility for covert procurement for projects GAMBIT and the responsibility for covert procurement for 1 October, within a month of Scoville's second rebuff of the consolidated procurement idea, McCone agreed to CIA assumption of all covert procurement responsibility, Charyk, of course, was delighted.
+Maintaining that CIA's special obligational authority should be used only "as necessary in order to carry out CIA's responsibilities," he contended that it was inherently undesirable for the Agency to "assume the responsibility for covert procurement for projects GAMBIT and EARPOP."
+But in a meeting with Charyk on 1 October, within a month of Scoville's second rebuff of the consolidated procurement idea, McCone agreed to CIA assumption of all covert procurement responsibility.
+Charyk, of course, was delighted.
+35